Coroner identifies pilot killed in plane crash near Grove City - NewsBreak

 The victim is Richard Briggs, 65, of Cuyahoga Falls, according to Coroner John Libonati.

-Briggs was the operator of a single-engine Cessna 210 aircraft that went down in a wooded area near Tri-County Industries in Pine Township.Coronavirus in Ohio Friday update: 9,143 new cases, 293 additional deaths
+Briggs was the operator of a single-engine Cessna 210 aircraft that went down in a wooded area near Tri-County Industries in Pine Township.2 charged after police report ‘filthy’ conditions at Warren home

 A passenger, whose identity hasn’t been released, was taken by helicopter to St. Elizabeth Health Center in Youngstown.
 That passenger suffered severe burns, according to investigators at the scene Friday.